Stado1/CreditCardFraudDetection/README.md

 | 128-64                                   | 1.00        | 0.78     | 15/83 = 0.18     |
 | 64-32-16                                 | 1.00        | 0.83     | **13/85 = 0.15**     |
 | 128-64-32                                | 1.00        | 0.74     | 28/70 = 0.40

+## Discussion and Future Research
+For every detection method the F1 score for the no fraud cases are all extremely high, in most cases 1.0.
+This is because the amount no fraud cases is extremely high, by just guessing that every transaction is no fraud you would also get an F1 score of about 1.0.

+The highest F1 score for the fraud cases is the random forrest with either 15, 30 or 60 estimators.
+The difference with decision trees and neural networks for this score is small.

+The best ratio between false positives and true negatives was achieved by isolation forrest with a very high contamination estimation.